on’t you see how stressed I am??”

-Try starting the conversation by being curious about how to make the problem better, instead of listing the ways in which your partner could improve, or pointing out how they are doing things wrong now.
+Try starting the conversation by being curious about how to make the problem better, instead of listing how your partner could improve, or pointing out how they are doing things wrong now.
 For example, “I feel really overwhelmed by the housework lately, and I’m trying to figure out how to change that.”
 You can follow this up by asking what your partner is willing to do more of, rather than focusing on telling him or her what they don’t do enough of.
 You might be surprised how open your partner is to your suggestions when they are posed in this light!

-It’s important to remember that a relationship is a blend of two unique people, both of whom need to be invested, flexible, and open to change for it to be successful.
+It’s critical to remember that a relationship is a blend of two unique people, both of whom need to be invested, flexible, and open to change for it to be successful.
 It’s your responsibility to ask for what you need and make space for it to be possible to help you, but it’s your partner’s responsibility to be open to listening and making changes when necessary.
 It isn’t your responsibility to single-handedly get your partner more invested in your relationship.

-Sometimes it’s the case that one partner doesn’t seem truly motivated to work on or improve the relationship.
-When this is the case, couples therapy is a great way to determine together whether you are both invested in making your relationship work, and if so, how you are going to do that as a team.
+Sometimes it’s the case that one partner doesn’t seem genuinely motivated to work on or improve the relationship.
+When this is the case, couples counseling is a great way to determine together whether you are both invested in making your relationship work, and if so, how you are going to do that as a team.

 It’s important to remember that a relationship is a blend of two unique people, both of whom need to be invested, flexible, and open to change for it to be successful.

 I find that so many couples who come in for therapy have waited to invest in couples counseling until their relationship is completely on the rocks.
 It’s a bit like waiting until you need the ER rather than getting a check-up now and then.
 At this point, it’s still usually possible to get you back on your feet when you come in for therapy, but it takes a lot more work!